Week 1: When the earth moves: an

 reasons for rejection, given the present acceptance of plate

 from du Toit (1921), but used by Wegener to show the geologic

 similarity between South America and Africa.

 Exercise: Evaluation of Wegener's

 Each group will read a select portion of Wegener's

 book, and report to the rest of the class on the following.
 Spend

 about 15 minutes reading the selection, and 5-10 minutes discussing

 the answer to the following questions.
+Summarize your main response on paper to hand in for participation points.
 Select a spokesperson to

 report on your findings.